 - Signage complements your other marketing efforts, inside and outside your business

-- Once someone has come inside intending to buy one thing, signage can entice them to purchase something else
+- In Retail, once someone has come inside intending to buy one thing, retail signage can entice them to purchase something else

 - Signs welcome visitors to your site and provide reassurance that they are in the right place